Market Capitalization Weighting

 Important Considerations: The "Top-Heavy" Risk

-The primary criticism of market cap weighting is that it can lead to concentration risk.
+The primary criticism of market cap weighting is that it can lead to extreme concentration risk, often making a "diversified" index feel more like a sector fund.
 In the late 1990s tech bubble, technology stocks became a massive portion of the S&P 500 simply because their prices were inflated.
 Passive investors were thus heavily exposed to the sector just before it crashed.
+This is the "tail wagging the dog" effect, where the performance of the entire index is dictated by a small group of high-flying stocks.
 Similarly, in recent years, a handful of mega-cap tech stocks (often called the "Magnificent Seven") have grown to represent a huge percentage of the S&P 500 (sometimes over 25-30%).
 This means the "diversified" index is actually heavily dependent on the performance of just a few companies.
 If these leaders falter, the entire index drags down, regardless of how the other 490+ companies are performing.
 This concentration defeats some of the purpose of diversification.
+For an investor, this means that even if they "own the market," they are taking on significant idiosyncratic risk related to a few specific business models and regulatory environments.

 Real-World Example: Impact on Returns